HookturnDigital/advanced-forms-docs/Creating-and-editing-posts.md

 ## How to customise the post author

+## Using a form to edit the current post

+todo

 ## Using a URL parameter to control which post is being edited

 See https://hookturn.freshdesk.com/a/solutions/articles/44002347511